Gerry Murphy Prize

 The final competition judging panel consists of at least 3 AFPHM Fellows.
 A winner is announced at the end of the competition.

-For information on Gerry Murphy Prize regional competition events, contact the AFPHM.
+For information on first round and final events for the Gerry Murphy Prize, contact the AFPHM.

 Contact the RACP Foundation for all other enquiries about the Gerry Murphy Prize and the final competition.